thegetty/quire-docs/content/docs-v1/install-uninstall.md

 6. Visit the [*Quire Basics Tutorial*](/docs-v1/tutorial/) or [*Get Started*](/docs-v1/getting-started) section of the documentation to learn how to use Quire or get started with a new project.

 {{< q-class "box tip" >}}
 - If you receive an error message that says "Error: EACCES: permission denied," this is related to the ownership and **permissions settings** for the global `node_modules` directories installed in step 1.
-Please see our [*Troubleshooting*](/docs-v1/troubleshooting/#installing-quire-on-macos) section for a solutuion.
+Please see our [*Troubleshooting*](/docs-v1/troubleshooting/#installing-quire-on-macos) section for a solution.
 {{< /q-class >}}